 We are usually right to assign responsibility for an action to a fully functioning adult.
-At the same time we usually assume an unspoken correlate: that individuals make decisions from an array of available choices.
-As the saying goes, actions have consequences.
+We assume that individuals can make decisions from an array of available choices.
+We see individuals as willful.
 Notwithstanding some neuroscientists who want to deny free will by reducing all human conduct to chemistry, most of us make the reasonable assumption that people really do have intentions.
 They act on their beliefs, habits and preferences.
-To say this is to assign agency to whatever choices that follow.
+Notwithstanding important influences, they are still capable of weighing and acting on potential choices.

 As ordinary as this pattern of thinking is, it can easily be overextended.
 Its actually common to see news reporters and many of the rest of us assigning intentionality to individuals or groups for whom the term is, at best, a stretch.

 A simple example: a friend who is a geriatric psychotherapist frequently complains that staffs in nursing facilities usually assume that a patient is “acting out” if they are unkind or manipulative.
 In our language these kinds of descriptions usually imply volition: the patient intended to behave in a certain way.
 The problem, of course, is that most of these folks have dementia, which robs them of the essential gift of agency.
-Their behavior is not necessarily what they would have done if the neural pathways available to them for most of their lives were still intact.
-The end result is sometimes to punish the patient rather than acknowledge that their behavior is tied to deteriorating mental abilities.
+Their behavior is not necessarily what they would have done if the neural pathways once available to them were still intact.
+The end result is sometimes to punish the patient rather than acknowledge that their behavior has causes not easily overridden.

-A guest column in the New York Times by think-tank conservative Max Boot also caught my eye for the same reason.
-In this political season he criticized the Republican Party for carefully nurturing negative attitudes about scientific research and serious intellectual inquiry.
-In effect, he made the Party an agent engaged in a concerted effort to dumb-down complex problems such as climate change, immigration reform and the sluggish American economy.
+A guest column in the New York Times by think-tank conservative Max Boot also caught my eye because of this problem.
+He criticized the Republican Party for carefully nurturing negative attitudes about scientific research and serious intellectual inquiry.
+In effect, he made the Party an agent engaged in a concerted effort to dumb-down complex problems such as climate change, immigration reform and a sometimes sluggish American economy.